 Paranormal activity has been reported throughout haunted Wisconsin with some very sinister and malevolent entities terrorizing home and business owners.
-Phantom men and women have been seen on highways, in cemeteries and at private homes.
+Phantom men and women have been seen on highways, in cemeteries, and at private homes.
 No place seems safe from ghosts when they wish to make their presence known at these haunted places in Wisconsin.

 Wisconsin's Most Haunted Ruins - Summerwind Mansion in Land O' Lakes

 The Journal Sentinel lists Summerwind Mansion (also known as Lamont Mansion) as Wisconsin's most haunted place.
 The mansion was originally a fishing lodge, built in the early 1900s.
 At one time, it was owned by US Secretary of Commerce Robert Patterson Lamont who served during the Herbert Hoover administration.